 Making your housing deposit online is easy and you can do so through your Admissions student portal.
 This is always the most immediate way to make your housing deposit.
 If you would rather send the payment by mail, you may print the form below and send it in.
 Please note that your payment will be dated and time-stamped once we receive it.

-Below you will find the PDF versions of the Housing deposit/Application and our housing contract.
-If you have already made your housing deposit on line, you do not have to download this form.
+Most incoming students will make their housing deposit online along with their tuition deposit.
+In making your deposit, you are agreeing to CIA's housing contract.
+Below you will find the PDF version of the housing contract.
 Additional forms will be available to deposited students on June 1 as part of the online StART pre-orientation program.

 View a list of the locations that accept CaseCash here.